franksouza183/fs-retexture-classic-doom/README.md

 *Tested only on GZDoom*
 <br>

-*Dynamic lights needs to be on, also, the maps you play need have dynamic lights.
-You can, also, use the [Relighting doom mod](https://forum.zdoom.org/viewtopic.php?t=74412)*
+*The dynamic lights need to be on, as well as the maps you play need to have dynamic lights, you can also use the [Relighting doom mod](https://forum.zdoom.org/viewtopic.php?t=74412)*
 <br>